bermi/snapdir/docs/understanding-manifests.md

 5.  *`PATH`*: The file or directory path.
 When using `--absolute` will resolve to the absolute path.

+### Manifest comments

+Lines starting with `#` are ignored and should be removed before computing the manifest checksum.
+This can be used to store details about how the manifest was created, or where the storage is located.

 ## Manually creating a manifest

 We'll now recreate the checksums manually using `b3sum`.
 First, generate